huan00/buzzhub_server/README.md

 ### Features:

 - User Auth
-- create post with image
+- create post with image, gif and video
 - like post
 - comment on post
 - add/remove friendlist